Supreme Court to weigh rollback of abortion rights

 The court first announced a woman’s constitutional right to an abortion in the 1973 Roe v.
 Wade decision and reaffirmed it 19 years later.

-The case involves a Mississippi law that would prohibit abortions after the 15th week of pregnancy.
+The case involves a Mississippi law (Gestational Age Act) that would prohibit abortions after the 15th week of pregnancy.
 The state’s ban had been blocked by lower courts as inconsistent with Supreme Court precedent that protects a woman’s right to obtain an abortion before the fetus can survive outside her womb.

+“This is a landmark opportunity for the Supreme Court to recognize the right of states to protect unborn children from the horrors of painful late-term abortions,” said Susan B. Anthony List President Marjorie Dannenfelser.
+“Across the nation, state lawmakers acting on the will of the people have introduced 536 pro-life bills aimed at humanizing our laws and challenging the radical status quo imposed by Roe.
+It is time for the Supreme Court to catch up to scientific reality and the resulting consensus of the American people as expressed in elections and policy.”

 The justices had put off action on the case for several months.
 Justice Ruth Bader Ginsburg, an abortion-rights proponent, died just before the court’s new term began in October.
 Her replacement, Justice Amy Coney Barrett, is the most open opponent of abortion rights to join the court in decades.